 If you do fall, try not to panic.
 Although you may feel a little shaken and shocked, try to stay calm, gather your thoughts and remember what you need to do.

 If you don't feel hurt and you feel able to get up:

-- Roll onto your hands and knees and look for something stable, such as a chair or bed
+- roll onto your hands and knees and look for something stable, such as a chair or bed

-- Holding onto this, slowly get up
+- holding onto the furniture, slowly get up

-- Sit down and rest for a while to recover
+- sit down and rest for a while to recover.

 If you do feel hurt or are unable to get up: